We’re all here for the same reason: to deliver the best outcome we possibly can, in the most meaningful way.

 Software delivers little to no value unless it is deployed and running in production, with real users using it.
 We therefore need to understand how the production environments work, what monitoring is in place and how our software is deployed to production.
 By understanding the existing processes for monitoring and maintaining software in production, we can ensure that we deliver value to our customers and avoid problems at what is traditionally the most stressful time of a project.

 We value the use of rigorous software development techniques that provide fast feedback and assurance that our code works in the way we expect it to.
 Where others may rely on wishful thinking and assumptions, we strive to prove our design theories are correct using pragmatic, lightweight tests.
-This value encompasses our wider development processes, too – for example, frequently demoing to our customer to verify that we are building the right thing.

 Everything we do is delivered with a healthy dose of pragmatism.
 This does not mean that we will sacrifice our other values for expediency, but it does mean we avoid hard and fast rules that offer little return for disproportionate cost.